 - An inviting reading area, located on the first floor, offers users a quiet and comfortable place to read and relax.

 Group Collaboration Spaces

-More interactive collaborative spaces are available as well.
-We invite users to exchanges ideas and share information in one of several unique communal settings.
+The Gordon Library invite users to exchanges ideas and share information in one of several unique communal settings for collaborative work.